sass/sass-site/source/documentation/at-rules/mixin.md

   [warning]: /documentation/at-rules/warn
 {% endheadsUp %}

-{% markdown %}
 ### Taking Arbitrary Arguments

 Sometimes it's useful for a mixin to be able to take any number of arguments.
 If the last argument in a `@mixin` declaration ends in `...`, then all extra arguments to that mixin are passed to that argument as a [list][].
 This argument is known as an [argument list][].

 [list]: /documentation/values/lists
 [argument list]: /documentation/values/lists#argument-lists
-{% endmarkdown %}

 {% codeExample 'arbitrary-arguments' %}
   @mixin order($height, $selectors...) {